-The cost of cremation for a loved one who has passed varies by a number of factors, including who the provider is, the location where it will take place, and by the services that are included and performed.
-A cremation and services that may come along with it can be as low as a few hundred dollars (for a direct cremation) to well over ten thousand dollars.
-While the actual cremation is relatively straightforward, there are many other factors and services to consider, all of which can add to the cost of cremating a loved one.
+The cost of cremation for a loved one who passed varies by a number of factors, including who the provider is, the location where it will take place, and by the services that are included and performed.
+The actual cremation and services that may come along with it can be as low as a few hundred dollars (for a direct cremation) to well over ten thousand dollars.
+While the actual cremation is relatively straightforward, there are many other factors and services to consider, all of which can quickly add to the cost of cremating a loved one.